-Dr. Melissa Elliott of Harford County Dentistry in Fallston, MD offers traditional dentures and denture implant to patients missing all or most of their teeth.
-The best treatment for you will depend on your personal oral health needs and cosmetic goals.
-Dr. Elliott will evaluate your mouth and oral health and then discuss the option available.
-Below, we discuss the pros and cons for each option.
+At Harford County Dentistry in Fallston, MD, we offer traditional dentures and denture implants to patients missing all or most of their teeth.
+The best treatment for you depends on your oral health needs and cosmetic goals.
+We will evaluate your mouth and oral health and then discuss available options.
+Below, we discuss the pros and cons of each option.

 What are Dental Implants?

-A dental implant is a titanium post that is surgically implanted into the jawbone.
-The implant will fuse with the surrounding bone creating a strong base for a dental restoration.
-Several of these posts will be implanted in per-determined locations along the dental arch.
-Collectively they will be used to attach a denture.
+A dental implant is a small metal post made of titanium.
+A dentist will insert it into the jawbone.
+Then, it will fuse with the surrounding bone creating a strong base for a dental restoration.
+The dentist will place several of these posts along the dental arch.
+Collectively they will hold a denture firmly in place.

 There are two types of denture implants: fixed implant dentures and removable implant dentures.
 Removable implant dentures, sometimes called snap-in dentures, involve the denture clipping onto the implants.
-Fixed implant dentures remain permanently attached to the implants and can only be removed by a dentist.
+Fixed implant dentures attach permanently to the implants and only the dentist can remove them.

 What are Dentures?